Treatment Options - Zolinza

 Zolinza (vorinostat) is a histone deacetylase (HDAC) inhibitor.
 Some cancer cells display excess HDAC activity, which affects cell growth.
 In laboratory studies, Zolinza has been shown to inhibit cancer cell growth and to induce cell death.

-Zolinza is made by Merck and is FDA approved for the treatment of a type of cancer known as cutaneous T-cell lymphoma (CTLC).
+Zolinza is made by Merck and is FDA approved for the treatment of another cancer, a type of lymphoma.
 Other names for Zolinza are SAHA (suberoylanilide hydroxamic acid) and MK0683.
 Zolinza is an oral drug that is taken once a day with food.

 The Multiple Myeloma Research Consortium has supported the development of Zolinza in multiple myeloma and participated in a phase II trial demonstrating its utility.